abhisanGhimire/3D_modeling_with_three_js/README.md

 You can simply download and run with the live server using VS CODE Extensions

-##Contact Abhisan for Further Queries
+##Feel free to contact Abhisan for further queries